test-acc-254/youtube-music/README.md

 brew install th-ch/youtube-music/youtube-music
 ```

-If you install the app manually and get an error "is damaged and can’t be opened." when launching the app, run the following in the Terminal:
+If you install the app manually and get an error "is damaged and can't be opened." when launching the app, run the following in the Terminal:

 ```bash
 /usr/bin/xattr -cr /Applications/YouTube\ Music.app